PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 TensorFlow isolation, and the exactly 128-ID/128-owner phase-result store are unchanged.
 The characterized unconsumed lowerer-result inventory decreases from 51 to 49.

+The next characterization selects adjacent safety-fallback precision cleanup and unbound-input repair.
+It fixes exact fallback ModelIR identity, the no-LayoutState precision policy, session diagnostics, child order, all raw schemas, observation-only results, the preceding topology checkpoint, and the following indexed Conv-input summary.
+Production remains unchanged pending a straight-line context-owned extraction.
+Focused and complete affected characterization report `1 passed, 1 xfailed` and `29 passed, 1 xfailed`; the sole expected failure is the intentionally absent owner.